Our ÖkoFEN pellet boilers at a glance.

 Heating with wood pellets is sustainably cost-effective.
 Since the price of pellets is not coupled with the oil price, but determined by the market forces of supply and demand, it is predictable and has constantly been cheaper than heating oil for many years.

-Wood is a regional raw material and the wood pellet industry is well-developed throughout Germany.
+Wood is a regional raw material and the wood pellet industry is well-developed.
 This results in several benefits for consumers: They are supporting the regional economy and creating jobs.
 In contrast to oil, which is predominantly supplied from crisis regions such as the Middle East, or compared to gas, the supply of which likewise depends on political decisions in foreign countries, owners of pellet boiler systems heat with a reliable fuel.

 The best thing about a pellet boiler: For all these benefits, it provides practically the same level of convenience as an oil or gas heating system, and it can also be implemented flexibly: both in family homes and in the commercial and industrial sector.
 A pellet heating system is always the suitable solution.